Controlled Substances CME requirement

 There are different types of pain patients (acute pain, chronic pain, cancer patients, hospice), all with different needs.
 Will NCMB encourage licensees to complete CME that is most relevant to the patient populations they serve?

 The total hours of CME taken to fulfill the requirement, not individual courses, ultimately must cover all three topics.
 As approved, the requirement stipulates only that courses cover “controlled substances prescribing practices, recognizing signs of the abuse or misuse of controlled substances, and controlled substance prescribing for chronic pain management.”
-As long as the collective CME taken meets these three basic requirements, licensees are encouraged to choose courses they think will be most practice relevant.
+As long as the collective CME taken meets these three basic requirements, licensees are encouraged to choose the courses that they think will be most practice relevant.

 I am continuously engaged in a recertification program from an ABMS, AOA or RCPSC specialty board.
 Am I exempt from the requirement?